quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part108_21.4_Alternate.md

 #### Relaxation and Overrelaxation Methods

 Background context: The Jacobi method is a simple approach to solving partial differential equations (PDEs) by iteratively updating potential values on a grid.
 However, it can be slow due to its lack of symmetry between iterations.
 The Gauss-Seidel method improves upon this by using the latest available values during each iteration, which generally leads to faster convergence.
-Successive Overrelaxation (SOR) further accelerates the process by adding an amplification factor \(\omega\) to the correction term.
+Successive Overrelaxation (SOR) further accelerates the process by adding an amplification factor $\omega$ to the correction term.

 :p What is the difference between the Jacobi and Gauss-Seidel methods?
 ??x